What Is an Aviation Leading Indicator

 To stop the accident from happening, there are many risk management activities that require you to track key data over prolonged periods of time.
 The more data you have, the better.
 A good data analyst will tell you that there is no such thing as too much data, just like a fisherman will tell you that there is never a bad day of fishing.

 Safety managers who are managing data in spreadsheets will not likely benefit from these predictive risk management topics.
-If you want to continue to live in the world where you are always putting out fires and are always reacting, then your SMS will need to move into proactive and predictive risk management phases.
+If you want to continue to live in a world where you are always putting out fires and are always reacting, then your SMS will need to move into proactive and predictive risk management phases.

-While you can use a spreadsheets in the proactive risk management phases, you really won't want to.
+While you can use spreadsheets in the proactive risk management phases, you really won't want to.
 It won't be pretty and it will be challenging for all but the very small operators.
 Yet I have seen it done.
 For predictive risk management, you will need a database, or I predict that you will be in the predictive risk management phase for only one year.
 Get an SMS database that adds value to the organization instead of having the SMS be a financial drain for the organization.

 We can help you with all your SMS data management needs and help you achieve your SMS goals.